Orienteering World Cup: Scoring

+Individual

 The object of the World Cup is to collect points during the season.
-The 40 best runners in each event are awarded points, where the winner is awarded 100 points.
-The current points distribution are as follows:
+The total score for an individual is the sum of all points scored in each competition.
+The 40 best runners in each individual event are awarded points, where the winner is awarded 100 points.
+Any runner places below 40th is not awarded points.
+If a tie occurs, both runners are awarded the points as if they were placed in the highest of the tied positions.

+As of 2024, the current points distribution are as follows: